7 Predictive Modeling

 7.1.3 Predicting New Data

 We fit polynomial models of degree 0 through 8 to the data.
-Note that although we did not show the 5th through 7th degree models in our illustrations, we’ll still fit these to the data.

 <-lm(data=Sampdf, y~1)